 You can read more about getting a mortgage in Spain in this article.

-Taxes to buy a house in Spain
+Taxes to buying a house in spain

 When you buy a property in Spain, you will be obligated to pay some taxes.
 Property taxes vary wether you are buying a brand new property or a resale property.

-Taxes when buying a new property
+Taxes when buying a house in spain

 When buying a brand new property, which is being sold for the first time, you will have to pay 10% VAT on the value of the property and the additional 1.5% on behalf of the Legal Documentation Tax.